SalK91/convex_optimization/docs/reinforcement/4_model_free_control.md

 ## From State Values to Action Values

-In model-based methods like Dynamic Programming, policy improvement relies on knowing the model and using the Bellman optimality equation.
-For example:
+In model-based methods like Dynamic Programming, policy improvement depends on knowing the environment model.
+To improve a policy, we use the Bellman optimality equation:

 $$
 \pi_{k+1}(s) = \arg\max_a \left[ R(s,a) + \gamma \sum_{s'} P(s'|s,a)V^{\pi_k}(s') \right]
 $$

-This calculation is impossible when $P$ and $R$ are unknown.
-Instead, we learn the action-value function directly:
+This update requires two things:

+ - the transition probabilities $P(s'|s,a)$
+ - the expected reward R(s,a)$

+If either of these is unknown, we cannot compute the right-hand side, so model-based policy improvement becomes impossible.

+Instead of learning the state-value function $V^\pi(s)$ and using the model to evaluate the effect of each action, model-free RL learns the value of actions themselves.
 $$
 Q^\pi(s,a) = \mathbb{E}_\pi[G_t \mid s_t = s, a_t = a]
 $$

-Once we have $Q^\pi(s,a)$, policy improvement does not require the model:

-$$
-\pi'(s) = \arg\max_a Q^\pi(s,a)
-$$

-The Model-Free Policy Iteration loop thus becomes:
+The Model-Free Policy Iteration loop:

 1. Policy Evaluation: Compute $Q^{\pi}$ from experience.
 2. Policy Improvement: Update the policy $\pi$ given the estimated $Q^{\pi}$.